 If you already have a ParentPay account with another ParentPay school, you can simply login to that account and add your other children via the add a child button on your home page.
 You will need the activation username and password above to do this which will provided to you when you child joins the school.
 If you are new to ParentPay, go to parentpay.com, click login and enter the user name and password provided to in your activation email from Parentpay.
 You will be prompted to change these when you set up your account.
 You will require an email address to activate your account.
 You can add multiple children to the same ParentPay account using the add a child button on your home page.

 However, would like to reiterate to all of our parents who order school meals for their children, that is is important that they check EVERY WEEKEND to ensure that meals are ordered for the following week.
-We understand that the ISS Cypad ordering system only allows for a certain number of weeks to be booked ahead.
-This may not be clear when you make your online order.
-ISS have in the past informed us that ordering using your mobile phone (particularly Apple devices) may effect the number of days you can order ahead.
-This is of course not ideal, but is out of the school's control.
-The kitchen only prepare the number of meals ordered: they do not cook any spares.
+The kitchen only prepare the number of meals ordered - they do not cook any spares.
 If you child does not have a school lunch ordered, you will be asked to bring a lunch from home and unfortunately your child will need to wait until this arrives before they can eat.

 If you choose to supply a packed lunch from home, please ensure that lunch boxes are clearly labelled with your child’s name and class.
 Please remember that the school is a NUT FREE ZONE as several children have nut allergies.
+THIS INCLUDES SPREADS SUCH AS NUTELLA.
+If you child does bring these products to school, we will remove them and you will need to bring a suitable replacement from home.
 We are also a healthy eating school and therefore chocolate and sweets are not allowed.